liza-kl/UvA-SSVT/Exam/LTS/LTS.md

 - What can cause the after function to return multiple possible states?
 Motivate your answer

+- Multiple
+- If it is an output no quiescence is possible
+- Multiple inputs can be tracaes to one output if IO enabled
+- delta can lead

 27-10-2021
 - Discuss whether the following model and implementation for such a system are in an ioco relationship
 - List the shortest four straces.
 Motivate your answer.
+- {}
+- {∂}
+- {∂, ?coin}
+- {∂, ?button}

 - What does it mean for a model and impleentation to be input-output conformant?
 Moti- vate your answer
+- Definition 8 in Tretman
 - Write a function hasUnreachableStates :: LTS -> Bool that checks whether each state is reachable from the initial state.
 You may use
 IOLTS instead of LTS as well

 22-02-2020
 - What does a quiescent state indicate?

 23-01-2020
 - Consider the LTS’s given in Fig. 1.
 How many traces does each of these models have?